nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 15 - User-Defined Ordinal Types.md

 - However, array contents are always from the same type.
 	- i.e. array[1] cannot be type *float* while array[2] is *int*
 - **Issue**: Does the language require the compiler to check index values?
+- **Solution**: Put in your own index checks before using an index.
+#### Classification of Array Attributes According to Binding Time
+1. The index type and contents type - usually static
+2. Other attributes (index subscript values, storage, overall size)
+	1. Static (very efficient)
+	2. Fixed stack-dynamic (indecis static, storage dynamic)